Satsang: Meanings

-The word satsanga is derived from Sanskrit, where ‘Sat’ means “purity or truth” and ‘Sanga’ meaning “in group or association”.
 The main purpose of conducting satsanga by any organisation is for marking an important event in its history.
-Participating in any satsanga is considered pious in Yogic sciences due to its benefits in spiritual upliftment of an aspirant.
+Participating in any satsanga is considered pious in yogic sciences due to its benefits in spiritual upliftment of an aspirant.
 Satsangs are generally conducted by any non-religious or spiritual organisations in large groups.

 Activities

 The following activities may take place in a satsanga: